-According to the latest Skills Barometer, in 2022, 83% of Northern Ireland business respondents said that their organisations currently face skills gaps, and 82% noted they see reduced output, profitability or growth as a result.
+According to the latest Business Barometer, published by the Open University, in 2024, 44% of Northern Ireland business respondents said that their organisations currently face skills shortages.

 In England, a dedicated new government body to transform the skills system, Skills England, was established in July 2024 within the Whitehall Department for Education.